FilipeGFS/readme-simulador-fenix/README.md

  Vl (num): volumetric loading fraction.

 ## 2. Burning Area

-The burning area of the propellent grain is the product of pi and diameter squared.
+ the function of this file calculates the burning area of the propellent grain, that  is the product of pi and diameter squared.

 Input: diamter